isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	If however, the above is also not available, the tenant should provide a statutory declaration by the tenant or (if the tenant is an entity) a relevant officer of the tenant stating that the revenue of the tenant, calculated using the formula 12xA is not more than $100 million, where A is the average monthly revenue from the business for the period from the date of commencement of the tenant’s business to 31 March 2020 (both dates inclusive).

 *	A statutory declaration made in Singapore must be in the form set out in the First Schedule of the Oaths and Declarations Act (Cap.
-211) and be made before a Commissioner for Oaths.
+211) and be made before a Commissioner for Oaths or a Justice of the Peace.
+Please refer to the following <a href="http://conp.sg/co-np-directory-listing">link</a> for a directory of Commissioner for Oaths in Singapore and the following <a href="https://www.sgdi.gov.sg/ministries/pmo/departments/jp">link</a> for a directory of Justices of the Peace in Singapore.

 **9. Why has the period of April to May 2020 been chosen as the period for determining the 35% drop in gross income – is it possible to choose a different period for comparison?
 Why is it necessary to compare gross income against the same period year on year?
 What if a tenant was not operational during the April to May 2019 period – how will the drop in revenue be assessed?**